 Kristi Livingston, project development specialist, agricultural and applied economics, received the Frederick B. Mumford Award for Outstanding Staff.
 She has worked with the Graduate Institute of Cooperative Leadership for more than 20 years.
 In this role she manages the communication, content and programs of the organization.
 She is also the education coordinator for the Missouri Institute of Cooperatives.
 “In both of these activities I have had the opportunity to observe her ability to work with a diverse set of farm, agricultural trade association, cooperative management, and cooperative board leaders,” said Mike Cook, Robert D. Partridge Professor, agricultural and applied economics.
 “Her ability to manage, lead, organize, and coordinate continually surpasses the expectations of these stakeholder groups and has made an indelible positive mark on GICL and MIC’s reputations.
 This outstanding performance has also enhanced the reputation of the organizations and stakeholders affiliated with these organizations including CAFNR and the University of Missouri.”

 Robin Wenneker received the Frederick B. Mumford Award for Distinguished Service.
 She is the managing partner in a family business that owns farm, rental and land holdings.
 She handles investments, legal issues, government and accounting interfaces.
 She formerly worked for Procter & Gamble and the 1996 Atlanta Paralympic Games – the world’s largest games for the disabled.
 She graduated with a B.S/B.A. from Mizzou in 1991 and an MBA from Washington University in 2002.
 Wenneker has served as president of the CAFNR Foundation and is part of CAFNR’s Campaign Steering Committee.
 She received Honorary Membership in the Mizzou Ag Alumni Association in 2014.
+She is the Mizzou Alumni Association treasurer for 2017-18.
 “Robin’s affinity for fostering relationships and connecting people is just one of her many talents,” said Darcy Wells, CAFNR senior director of advancement.
 “She has worked tirelessly to do just that through her work at Mizzou serving on numerous committees and advisory boards across campus, leading alumni chapters and serving as mentor to MU students.
 She is sought after to lend her expertise on groups like the Griffith’s Leadership Society (mentor task force co-chair), Friends of the Library Society Council, Alumnae Secretary to Kappa Alpha Theta, Mizzou Alumni Association Governing Board, the Executive Board of MAA’s Boone County Chapter and on the rules committee for the MUAA Athletics Committee.
 And, most recently, she was appointed to the Chancellor’s Search Committee, attesting to our campus leadership’s confidence in her.
 Although Robin is a graduate of MU’s College of Business, she has made CAFNR her home through family connections – her father and grandfather were CAFNR graduates.
 Robin and her mother Carolyn support two Wenneker/Patrick family named scholarships in CAFNR.”